thesephist/dotink/content/posts/_index.md

 title: "Posts"
 ---

-Most of my personal blogging lives at [thesephist.com](https://thesephist.com/posts/).
-This contains posts of the more technical variety, usually about the [Ink language](/docs/overview/) or the [projects](/docs/projects/) I've built with it.
+Most of my personal writing lives at [thesephist.com](https://thesephist.com/posts/).
+Here lie posts of the more technical variety, usually about the [Ink language](/docs/overview/) or the [projects](/docs/projects/) I've built with it.